Josef Anton Hafner: Life and work

 His first large scale work was produced in 1740; a complex series of Biblical and hagiographic scenes at Klosterbeuren Abbey.
 This resulted in numerous orders for similar works.
 He was apparently involved in painting several church ceilings in the area around Lake Constance, c.1745.
 He may have also worked for private individuals, but this has not been firmly established.
-His greatest work is generally considered to be the high altar picture at the Holy Ghost Parish Church in Apfeldorf, showing Mary as Queen of the Rosary (1755).
+His greatest work is generally considered the high altar picture at the Holy Ghost Parish Church in Apfeldorf, showing Mary as Queen of the Rosary (1755).

 He died of consumption sometime in 1756.